Motorcycle Manual: Motorcycle Safety Program

 For many people, motorcycling is a fun and energy-efficient means of transportation or recreation.
 However, motorcycling requires skill, concentration and reasonable precautions.
 Although it is possible to ride a motorcycle on your own, trial and error is a tough teacher of motorcycling skills.
-That is why nearly all motorcycle groups have endorsed the Motorcycle Safety Foundation's Motorcycle RiderCourses®: the Basic RiderCourse® (BRC) for beginning riders and Experienced RiderCourse® (ERC) for advanced riding skills.
+That is why nearly all motorcycle groups have endorsed the Motorcycle Safety Foundation's Motorcycle RiderCourses®: the Basic RiderCourse® (BRC) and Basic Rider Course 2 License/Waiver Course (BRC2-LW) for beginning riders and Experienced RiderCourse® (ERC) for advanced riding skills.

 The BRC is designed for beginning riders.
 It was developed by the Motorcycle Safety Foundation and approved by the New York State Department of Motor Vehicles.
 It consists of a combined 15 hours classroom and on-motorcycle instruction including the following:

 - Adjusting speed and selecting the appropriate gear.

 - Lane changes, cornering, stopping quickly and stopping in a turn.

 - Special situations, limited space maneuvers and avoiding hazards.